lshpaner/eda_toolkit/source/eda_plots.rst

     :param best_fit_linestyle: Linestyle for the best fit line.
 Default is ``"-"``.
     :type best_fit_linestyle: str, optional

-    :param hue: Column name for the grouping variable that will produce points with different colors.
+    :param hue: Column name for the grouping variable that produces points with different colors.
     :type hue: str, optional

     :param hue_palette: Specifies colors for each hue level.
-Can be a dictionary mapping hue levels to colors, a list of colors, or the name of a seaborn color palette.
-This parameter requires the ``hue`` parameter to be set.
+Accepts a dictionary mapping hue levels to colors, a list of colors, or a seaborn color palette name.
+This requires the ``hue`` parameter to be set.
     :type hue_palette: dict, list, or str, optional

-    :param size: Column name for the grouping variable that will produce points with different sizes.
+    :param size: Column name for the grouping variable that produces points with different sizes.
     :type size: str, optional

-    :param sizes: Dictionary mapping sizes (smallest and largest) to min and max values.
+    :param sizes: Dictionary mapping sizes (smallest and largest) to min and max values for scatter points.
     :type sizes: dict, optional

-    :param marker: Marker style used for the scatter points.
+    :param marker: Marker style for scatter points.
 Default is ``"o"``.
     :type marker: str, optional

     :param show_correlation: Whether to display the Pearson correlation coefficient in the plot title.
 Default is ``True``.